Projective reflection groups of finite covolume: Lemmas

-Given a subset $T$ of $S$ and a Cartan matrix $A=(A_{st})_{s,t\in S}$ on $S$, we let $A_T\coloneqq(A_{st})_{s,t\in T}$.
-Notice that $A_T$ is also a Cartan matrix for any $T\subset S$.
+Given a Cartan matrix $A=(A_{st})_{s,t\in S}$ on $S$ and a subset $T$ of $S$, recall that $A_T\coloneqq (A_{st})_{s,t\in T}$ is also a Cartan matrix.
 Like for the faces of $P$, we qualify $T$ by an adjective if this adjective applies to $A_T$.
-We let $T^+$ (\resp $T^0$, \resp $T^-$) be the union of the irreducible components of $T$ of positive (\resp zero, \resp negative) type.
+We let $T^+$ (\resp $T^0$, \resp $T^-$) be the union of the irreducible components of $T$ that are of positive (\resp zero, \resp negative) type.
 The following lemma is inspired by \cite[\Thm 4]{vinberg1971}.